Tsukugi/MultiEnvImpl/README.md

 - Events (EventTarget for Browser, EventEmitter for Node)
 - FileManager (fs for Node, browser doesn't have an implementation yet because of how user is now required to give file access permission).

-It works by checking the env which the lib is installed on, and assigning the correct implementation, considering that both impl are diferent a template is predefined, and this template provides the available options to use.
+It works by checking the env which the lib is installed on, and then uses the correct implementation, considering that both implementations may have a different syntax, a template is predefined and this provides the available options to use to the oustide.